carycode/krnl/README.md

-      >>>  KRNL - a small preemptive kernel for small systems <<<
+# KRNL - a small preemptive kernel for small systems

-I have found it interesting to develop an open source realtime kernel

-for the Arduino platform - but is also portable to other platforms
+I have found it interesting to develop an open source realtime kernel for the Arduino platform - but is also portable to other platforms

+* latest version 2001 *

+changes about clip of semaphores so Liy & Layland RMA is detectable (when it fails deadlines)

 - SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
 - Now doxygen docu at html directory :-)